dpaquette/BugTracker.NET/Blog 6 - Application Style and Layout.md

 }
 ````

 Likewise, the styling of body, p, td and a several other tags is all causing some inconsistent styling.
 It is best to keep our custom CSS to a minimum.
-In the case of BugTracker, we can safefly remove most CSS rules that are setting font sizes or font family.
+In the case of BugTracker, we can safely remove most CSS rules that are setting font sizes or font family.

 With the new toolbar, I split out the query dropdown from the other grid bug related actions.